Poon Hill Trek 5 Days at a glance

 Best Time to Do the Poon Hill Trek 5 Days (Weather & Crowd Insights)

 The Poon Hill Trek 5 Days is most enjoyable during spring (March to May) and autumn (September to November).
 During these seasons, the skies are usually clear, daytime temperatures range between 10 and 20°C (50 to 68°F), and in spring, the rhododendron forests burst into vibrant colors.
-These months also offer the best visibility, making your sunrise views from Poon Hill truly spectacular.
+These months usually have the clearest mountain views, especially at sunrise.

 Winter, from December to February, is also possible but can be quite chilly, with nighttime temperatures dropping to around -5°C. If you enjoy crisp air and snowy landscapes, this season offers a peaceful trek with fewer crowds, though you will need warm layers and thermals.